AdobeDocs/cc-everywhere/src/pages/guides/concepts/error-handling.md

   - **Scenario**: The target app encounters an unspecified load error.
   - **Solution**: Investigate and resolve any underlying issues causing the load error.

-Sure, here are the details for the additional errors:

----

 ### TARGET_LOAD_FAILED

 - **What it means**: The target app failed to load.